trinhxuankhai/YoloTransformer/README.md

 ## Usage

-It's recommended to configure the environment using Anaconda.
+It is recommended to configure the environment using Anaconda.
 Python 3.8 + PyTorch 1.9.1 (or 1.9.0) + CUDA 11.1 + Detectron2 (v0.6) are suggested.

 - ### Installation
 ```